dolliars/heyheather/_posts/2022-07-23-image-data.md

 Location off, and have adjusted settings to save the least amount of information.
 Even so I know that a lot of sites already have a bunch of information on me since they have other ways of knowing where I'm logging in from.
-So if I'm uploading an image something I use often, I won't bother.
-But if I'm uploading a product image on a site where I made a single purchase, I usually pass it through ImageMagick.
+So if I'm uploading an image on an app I use regularly, I won't bother.
+But if I'm uploading a product image on a site I used once, I usually pass it through ImageMagick.

-Following are the commands I usually use.
+Following are the commands I use most often.
 One thing to note is that if you use the `convert` command, it _WILL_ recompress your image.
 This doesn't really matter to me but it's something to keep in mind depending on your future intentions for the image.